Intilery/intilery.github.io/docs/schema/screen.md

 sidebar_label: Screen
 ---

 The `screen` call lets you record whenever a user sees a screen, the mobile equivalent of `page`, in your mobile app, along with any properties about the screen.
-Calling `page` or `screen` in one of our in analytics.js or HTTP API is the first step in getting started with Intilery.
+Calling `page` or `screen` in one of our APIs is the first step in getting started with Intilery.

 Here’s the payload of a typical `screen` call, with most [common fields](/docs/schema/common) removed: